nklein/grid-generators/README.md

-Note: When the scaling is not specified or is constant, this function guarantees that it will generate all of the points at the minimum distance before moving on to the next greater distance, etc.  It does not, however, guarantee the order in which it will generate the points at a given distance, just that it will generate all of the points at each distance.
+Note: When the scaling is not specified or is constant, this function guarantees that it will generate all of the points at the minimum steps before moving on to the next greater number of steps, etc.  It does not, however, guarantee the order in which it will generate the points at a given number of steps away, just that it will generate all of the points at each number of steps.